uberFoo/dwarf/doc/src/chacha.md

   [ARGS]...
           Dwarf main arguments

-          These argumnets are passed on to the dwarf `main` function.
+          These arguments are passed on to the dwarf `main` function.

 Options:
   -d, --dap